RenatMardanov/rsschool-cv/cv.md

 I have been dreaming about working in IT since high school.
 So, after graduation I entered *the faculty of programming in computer systems* and a year after getting a diploma took courses *Junior Front-end Developer*.
 However, I didn't find a job in IT in my town and began to work in another field.

 After a few years and moving to Moscow i decided to resume studying.
-I want to continue developing in this fild because it still interest me a lot.
+I want to continue developing in this field because it still interests me a lot.

 ## Skills